Sh4d1/dotfiles-1/README.md

 ## managed/installed using Dotbot

-- run `./install` from in repo to populate symlinks for dotfiles
+- run `./install -c <config file>` from in repo to populate symlinks for dotfiles (chose correct config file!)

 ## notes